drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### dV/dt versus charge reservoir

-You may recall dV/dt near the top of the README.
+You may recall our discussion about dV/dt and sharp spectra lines near the top of the README.
 Here is what happens when a large dV/dt meets the charge reservoir that we added to support the sampling capacitor in the ADC.
 The circuit in this example is a "full feature" single ended model from CCD to ADC.
 The input is a pulse, and a little bit extreme with a 2ns rise time.

 Notice that we now have a large current through R1 coincident with the leading and trailing edge of the pulse.
 The current through C2 is as before.
 So, large dV/dt meets cap serving as charge reservoir and produces a new kind of kickback.